imjoseangel/sandbox/kubernetes/netdebug/README.md

 We can find 3 or more search Domains in a Kubernetes configuration.
 The example above comes from a Minikube Cluster where there are 3 local search domains specified.

-Take a look also to the `ndots:5` option.
+Take a look also at the `ndots:5` option.
 It is important to understand how both `search` and `ndots` settings work together.

 To understand both concepts, we can refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)

 The `search` represents the search path for a particular domain.
 Interestingly dev.to or example.com are not FQDN (fully qualified domain name).
-A standard convention that most DNS resolvers follow is that if a domain ends with . (representing the root zone), the domain is considered to be FQDN.
-Some resolvers try to act smart and append the . themselves.
+A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the domain is considered to be FQDN.
+Some resolvers try to act smart and append the dot (.) themselves.
 So dev.to. is an FQDN but dev.to is not.

 One important point from the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html) For environments with multiple subdomains please read options `ndots:n` to avoid unnecessary traffic for the root-dns-servers.
-Note that this process may be slow and will generate a lot of network traffic if the servers for the listed domains are not local, and that queries will time out if no server is available for one of the domains.
+Note that this process may be slow and will generate a lot of network traffic if the servers for the listed domains are not local and that queries will time out if no server is available for one of the domains.

 The `ndots` represents the threshold value of the number of dots in a query name to consider it as a "fully qualified" domain name.